Charles Angelucci

 Academic Area

-Charles Angelucci is an Assistant Professor of Applied Economics at the MIT Sloan School of Management.
+Charles Angelucci is the Class of 1957 Career Development Assistant Professor and an Assistant Professor of Applied Economics at the MIT Sloan School of Management.

 He was an Assistant Professor of Economics at Columbia Business School from 2015 to 2020, where he taught an MBA elective course on Competitive Strategy.
 Charles conducts research in Organizational Economics and Political Economy, with a particular interest in governance issues and news media markets.